cmereye-team/newSmile/README.md

 ## Special Directories

 You can create the following extra directories, some of which have special behaviors.
-Only `pages` is required; you can delete them if you don't want to use their functionality.
+Only `pages` is required; you can delete them if you don't want to use their functionality.111111

 ### `assets`